Green River (Colorado River tributary): History

 From the 1840s through the 1860s, hundreds of thousands of emigrants made their way west along the Oregon, California, and Mormon emigration trails.
 Nearly all primary emigration routes had to cross the Green River.
 The main trail crossed near where the Big Sandy River joins the Green River in Wyoming.
 The river is too big and much too deep to ford at any time of the year and is the largest, most dangerous river crossed by the Oregon Trail.
 For that reason, ferries were commonly run on this stretch of the river.
 Some popular ferries included the Lombard and Robinson ferries at the main crossing and the Mormon, Mountain Man, and Names Hill ferries where the popular Sublette-Greenwood cutoff crossed the river further upstream.

 In 1878 the first permanent settlement in the river valley was founded at Vernal by a party of Mormons led by Jeremiah Hatch.
 The settlement survived a diphtheria epidemic its first winter, as well as a panic caused by the Meeker Massacre in Colorado.

 Most of the land in the valley of the river today is owned and controlled by the federal government.
 Private holdings are largely limited to bottoms.
 Until the 1940s, the valley's economy was based largely on ranching.
 Tourism has emerged as the dominant industry in the region in the last several decades.

-A proposed nuclear power plant, the Blue Castle Project, is set to begin construction near Green River in 2023.
+A proposed nuclear power plant, the Blue Castle Project, was set to begin construction near Green River in 2023.
 The plant will use 53500 acre-ft of water annually from the Green River once both reactors are commissioned.